THE CLINICAL RELEVANCE OF INTERLEUKIN 6 & hs-CRP IN CARDIOVASCULAR DISEASES: A CASE STUDY.

 Abstract

-Background: Cardiovascular diseases (CVDs) remain the leading cause of morbidity and mortality worldwide, necessitating the identification of reliable biomarkers for early detection and risk assessment.
+Cardiovascular diseases (CVDs) remain the leading cause of morbidity and mortality worldwide, necessitating the identification of reliable biomarkers for early detection and risk assessment.
 Among these, high-sensitivity C-reactive protein (hs-CRP) and interleukin-6 (IL-6) have emerged as crucial inflammatory mediators linked to the pathogenesis and development of CVD.
-Pro-inflammatory cytokine IL-6 is essential in endothelial dysfunction, atherosclerosis, and plaque instability, while hs-CRP serves as a systemic marker of inflammation, correlating with vascular injury and adverse cardiac events.
-Elevated levels of these biomarkers have been linked to a higher risk of heart failure, stroke, and myocardial infarction.
+Pro-inflammatory cytokine IL-6 is essential in endothelial dysfunction, atherosclerosis, and plaque instability, while hs-CRP serves as a systemic marker of inflammation, correlating with vascular injury and adverse cardiac events.n.
+This study aims to assess the association of baseline IL-6, hs-CRP, and LDL-C levels with cardiovascular events over one year in patients undergoing intensive cardiovascular treatment.

-Methods: This research consisted of 100 patients with cardiovascular disease (CVD) and 100 healthy controls.
-After obtaining consent, demographic data, medication history and cardiovascular risk factors were recorded.
-Clinical parameters including age, sex, height, body weight, and blood pressure were also recorded.
-Patients with liver diseases, renal dysfunctions, thyroid disorders, HIV and acute inflammatory conditions were excluded.
+This research consisted of 100 patients with cardiovascular disease (CVD) and 100 healthy controls.
+After obtaining consent, demographic data, medication history, and cardiovascular risk factors were recorded.
+Clinical parameters, including age, sex, height, body weight, and blood pressure, were also recorded.
+Patients with liver diseases, renal dysfunctions, thyroid disorders, HIV, and acute inflammatory conditions were excluded.
 Blood samples were obtained for biochemical examination after a 12-hour fast.
-IL-6 levels were quantified using an ELISA kit (Ray Biotech, Inc.), Serum hs-CRP was measured using photometric analysis (euroimmun) while lipid profiles were assessed using enzymatic and colorimetric techniques.
+IL-6 levels were quantified using an ELISA kit (Ray Biotech, Inc.), Serum hs-CRP was measured using photometric analysis (autoimmune), and lipid profiles were assessed using enzymatic and colorimetric techniques.

-Conclusion: Elevated hs-CRP and IL-6 levels may help in prediction of cardiovascular risks and further improve the stratification in suspected coronary artery disease (CAD) cases.
-Managing risk factors in high-risk patients and further research on IL-6’s causal role is essential.
+Elevated hs-CRP and IL-6 levels may help in the prediction of cardiovascular risks and further improve the stratification in suspected coronary artery disease (CAD) cases.
+Managing risk factors in high-risk patients and further research on IL-6’s causal role are essential.

 References